 Think about what you want your outcome to be before changing out the sensory table.
 If you are wanting children to experiment with volume, then make sure that you include a variety of containers in different sizes.
 Include items such as acorns so children can discover that it takes more popcorn kernels than acorns to fill the containers.

-Print the list below and I challenge you to changing out your sensory table weekly or biweekly.
+Download the list below to help guide you and inspire you through changing out your sensory table monthly or even biweekly.